-After several days of Kegels, put a finger, up to the bend of the first knuckle, inside your vagina while doing Kegels.
+After several days of Kegels, put a finger up to the bend of the first knuckle inside your vagina while doing the Kegels.
 It is a good idea to clip your fingernails first and/or use a lubricant.
-Or do the exercises in a bathtub, where water is a natural lubricant.
+You can also do the exercises in a bathtub, where the water is a natural lubricant.

 Start with one finger and work up to three.
 You’ll feel your vagina’s muscles clenching around your finger.